 Rhinoplasty Surgery or Nose Job

-The nose is the focal point of the face.
+The nose is the focal point of of the face.
 The structures of the nose are in close relationship with the chin and the eyes, making the nose an important facial characteristic.
-When the nose is too big or too small, has an unruly bump, or lacks definition, it can often disrupt the entire facial harmony.
-Those who are unsatisfied with their nasal appearance may be considering plastic surgery to reshape the nasal structure.
-Rhinoplasty is a common procedure performed to correct the cosmetic concerns of the nose.
+When the nose has a dorsal kyphosis (bump), ptotic (droopy) tip or wide nasal and alar cartilages it may concern you especially when associated with breathing issues.
+Those who are unsatisfied with their nasal dimensions may be considering plastic surgery to operate on the nasal structure.
+Rhinoplasty is a common procedure performed to address the width, length and kyphosis of the nose.
+It can also address functional issues such as breathing.

 Video: Learn about Rhinoplasty